liupeirong/MLOpsManufacturing/common/pipeline_monitor/README.md

 1. Select **Logs** in **Monitoring section**.

 1. Run Kusto query after replace variable and see the results.
+This query calculates pipeline step duration by using `startTimeUtc` and `endTimeUtc`.
+It also projects (selects) experiment name and workspace name from custom dimensions.

     ```sh
     let experiment_name = '<your experiment name>';